-Robert Galloway, Professor of Biomedical Engineering S. Duke Herrell III, M.D.
+Robert Galloway, Professor of Biomedical Engineering S. Duke Herrell III.
+M.D.
 CLIENT:

 Vanderbilt University Medical Center, Department of Urologic Surgery

+VANDERBILT VUNIVERSITY

-VANDERBILT WUNIVERSITY MEDICAL CENTER
+MEDICAL CENTER

 Project Description

+Schematic

+pen and

+the clamp

+that holds

+together

+of prototype including the Rangefinder, the laser

 Polycystic Kidney Disease (PKD) is a hereditary disease in which fluid-filled cysts form in the kidneys.
 These cysts enlarge the size of the kidney while simultaneously replacing the normal structure and compressing neighboring nephrons, negatively affecting kidney function.
 Our senior design project aims to create a program that will supplement MRI or CT scans of PKD cysts to quantify their volume and track PKD progression.
 There isn't a way to correctly identify the PKD induced degradation rate of the kidneys.
 Consequently there is a need for an algorithm to monitor PKD progression in order to better estimate the timeline for surgical intervention.

 This system would depend on a gray scale value that we determine for each of the major tissue components of the kidney such as kidney tissue, fat and cystic tissue.
 The system would compare each pixel value to a gray scale value and determine the regions of interest for the cysts and kidneys.
 The system would then determine the total area for each MRI slice and would integrate over depth to get total volume of the cysts and kidneys.
 Our ultimate vision is to have the algorithm output a ratio of cystic tissue to healthy tissue.

 Bio Inspired Solar Cell

 TEAM MEMBERS: